serverlessworkflow/specification/specification.md

 which means that we will retry 4 times after waiting 1, 3 (1 + 2), 5 (1 + 2 + 2), and 7 (1 + 2 + 2 + 2) minutes.

-The maxAttempts property determines the maximum number of retry attempts allowed.
+The `maxAttempts` property determines the maximum number of retry attempts allowed.
 If this property is set to 0 no retries are performed.

 For more information, refer to the [Workflow Error Handling - Retrying](#workflow-retrying) section.

+The `jitter` property is important to prevent certain scenarios where clients are retrying in sync, possibly causing or contributing to a transient failure precisely because they're retrying at the same time.
+Adding a typically small, bounded random amount of time to the period between retries serves the purpose of attempting to prevent these attempts from happening simultaneously, possibly reducing total time to complete requests and overall congestion.
+How this value is used in the exponential backoff algorithm is left up to implementations.

 #### Transition Definition